What Is Fiscal Policy In India?

 - It also encourages individuals to start small-scale, cottage, and rural enterprises to create jobs.
 This is accomplished by giving them tax breaks, incentives, subsidies, and low-interest loans, among other things.

-Economic Growth: The fiscal policy has specific schemes that can increase the country's growth rate and help it fulfil its needs.
+The fiscal policy has specific schemes that can increase the country's growth rate and help it fulfil its needs.
 The government encourages economic growth by establishing fundamental and heavy industries such as steel, chemicals, fertilizers, and industrial machinery, among other things.
 It also constructs infrastructures that promote economic growth, such as highways, bridges, trains, education and health facilities, water and energy supply, telecommunications, and so on.

-Instruments of Fiscal Policy
+Instruments Of Fiscal Policy